bombcrack/bombcrack/README.md

 # BombCrack
 A cracker for the `bomber.py` obfuscated Python script from TheSpeedX/TBomb (also check issue [#22](https://github.com/TheSpeedX/TBomb/issues/22).)

-## Project is discontinued
+## Project is in bare maintenance state.
 Since TBomb authors have decided to switch from MIT license to Creative Commons, I'm no longer allowed to modify TBomb sources, as well as using TBomb from its original authors and I will no longer synchronize my mirror repository.

-I will not hide this and mirror repositories from public, however, they will be archived, and no changes will be made in future.
+~~I will not hide this and mirror repositories from public, however, they will be archived, and no changes will be made in future.~~

-*Good night sweet crack~*
+I still add minor improvements to cracking scripts, but they are only supposed to work with outdated versions of TBomb which are hosted at my mirror repo, and will not be updated to be compatible with future ones.

 # Usage
 Just a few commands and you get somewhat cracked (script is mostly `eval` and twice compressed - with `zlib` and `lzma` respectively.)